-Damaged joints, ligaments and tendons are serious sources of chronic pain and are notoriously stubborn to heal.
+Injuries and degenerative changes in joints, ligaments and tendons are serious sources of chronic pain and can be stubborn to heal.
 Platelet-Rich Plasma Therapy (PRP) has demonstrated high rates of success through stimulating the body’s own healing mechanism.

-- Osteoarthritis of the Knee, Shoulder, Hip and Spine
+- Osteoarthritis of the spine and peripheral joints – Knee, Shoulder, Hip

 - Shoulder Rotator Cuff Tears

 - Labral tears of the shoulder or hip